JaineelShah/AirportOS/README.md

 # ROS1

+This is an Airport Runway Operating System designed to support and enhance airport operations from landside to airside, from landing to take off which simulate basic functionalities of an OS.

 //////////////////////////////
 Landing Scheduling: Jaineel
 staff maintenence:Shlok
 Landing protocol: Vvyom
-Interupt handling : Aditya Salian
+Interupt handling : Aditya
 /////////////////////////////